datawire/ambassador-docs/howtos/debug.md

     - MYSQL_RANDOM_ROOT_PASSWORD
 ```

-Here we can see the error preventing MySQL from starting, it's expecting a password environment variable to be set upon initial startup.
+Here we can see the error preventing MySQL from starting: it's expecting a password environment variable to be set upon initial startup.

 For log streaming, [kail](https://github.com/boz/kail) is a handy tool for viewing logs in real time.
 After installing, you can run `kail -p <pod_name>` to start a stream of that Pod's logs.